Packing for an extended trip? Packing for long term travel? Don’t know where to start?

 THE ULTIMATE PACKING CHECKLIST FOR 3+ MONTHS OF TRAVEL

-Before you pack anything for your extended trip, it’s important to start with the skin and bones of packing.
-Having the right gear to put your belongings in is extremely important.
+Before you pack anything, it’s important to start with the skin and bones of packing.
+Having the right bags to put your belongings in is extremely important.
 The last thing you want is to toss everything for your trip into a bag with no method of organization.

 ESSENTIAL PACKING GEAR

 First, let’s tackle the question of what you’re going to be carrying all your belongings in.
 You’ve got two options here.
 Do you want to go with a wheeled suitcase or a travel backpack?

 Wheeled suitcases are great because they are pretty much weightless for your body, you just roll and go.
 They’re also great because once you open them up, you can see exactly what’s inside without very much digging.
 However, if you’re going to places like Europe or Asia where cobblestoned streets, uneven pavement, and stairs are abundant, they might not be the best option.